Jensen-Mourat/gradle-node-plugin/README.md

 # About this fork

 This is a fork of https://github.com/srs/gradle-node-plugin.
-Its a gradle great plugin, however it does not work when integrated with InterShop 7.10 (gradle 2.11) and it also does not work when a project uses gradle 6.
+Which a great gradle plugin, however it does not work when integrated with InterShop 7.10 (gradle 2.11) and it also does not work when a project uses gradle 6.

 The plugin fails to download the nodejs file from any nodejs dist repository (or mirror) because it keeps looking for an ivy.xml file which is not available for a nodejs artifact.
 After days of looking for an alternative plugin or solution to run node using gradle, I was forced to get my hands dirty and try to fix this plugin.